-Five levels of defence
+Five levels of defense

 According to INSAG-10:

-Defence in depth ensures that a plant is designed, fabricated, constructed, and operated not only to be safe during normal operation but to account safely for the possibility of a spectrum of accidents.
+Defense in depth ensures that a plant is designed, fabricated, constructed, and operated not only to be safe during normal operation but to account safely for the possibility of a spectrum of accidents.
 The plant has sophisticated safety systems and devices to guard against human error, equipment failures, and malfunctions taking into account such natural phenomena as earthquakes, tornadoes, and floods.

 Three characteristics that affect nuclear safety

 These are the three main characteristics of nuclear reactors and their related safety measures.
 This covers nuclear power plants and all other nuclear facilities, the transportation of nuclear materials, and the use and storage of nuclear materials for medical, power and industry.
-However, a perfect safety cannot be guaranteed.
+However, perfect safety cannot be guaranteed.
 Potential sources of problems include human errors and external events that have a greater impact than anticipated.
 It must be added, no industry is immune from accidents, but all industries learn from them.
-In the chemical industry and oil-gas industry, major accidents also lead to improved safety.
-There is wide public acceptance that the risks associated with these industries are an acceptable trade-off for our dependence on their products and services.
+In the chemical and oil-gas industries, major accidents also improve safety.
+There is a wide public acceptance that the risks associated with these industries are an acceptable trade-off for our dependence on their products and services.
 In reality, the safety record of nuclear power plants, by comparison with other electricity generation sources, is very good.
 The use of nuclear energy for electricity generation can be considered extremely safe.
 Every year several thousand people die in coal mines to provide this widely used fuel for electricity.
 There are also significant health and environmental effects arising from fossil fuel use.